 From its earliest beginnings Pottawatomie County has always been considered a strong manufacturing center, along with being known as a prosperous, regional trade location.
 The seat of government for the county is located in Shawnee and the area boasts a large contingent of manufacturers, some with Fortune 500 or International corporate ownership.

 The region has continually expanded to meet the needs of those existing manufacturers as well as encouraging new capital investments in the area of healthcare, education, retail, employment, housing and entertainment.

 Pottawatomie County is located just to the southeast of Oklahoma County and within the Oklahoma City MSA (1.3 million).
-With a population of over 71,000, Pottawatomie County and Shawnee are located just 40 miles east of Oklahoma City on I-40 and its geographically central location offers accessibility by interstate, state and federal highways, along with air and rail.
+With a population of nearly 73,000, Pottawatomie County and Shawnee are located just 40 miles east of Oklahoma City on I-40 and its geographically central location offers accessibility by interstate, state and federal highways, along with air and rail.
 As an edge city, the region offers competitively priced and suitable land for developments of all types.